openstack/sushy-tools/README.rst

 This is a set of simple simulation tools aiming at supporting the development and testing of the Redfish protocol implementations and, in particular, Sushy library (https://docs.openstack.org/sushy/).
+It is not designed for use outside of development and testing environments.
+Please do not run sushy-tools in a production environment of any kind.

 The package ships two simulators - static Redfish responder and virtual Redfish BMC that is backed by libvirt or OpenStack cloud.